swarmee/swagger-4-es/README.md

 `swagger-4-es` provides a Swagger UI page for the key elasticsearch (and Opensearch) endpoints.
 It's aimed at being a training resource to engineers starting off with elasticsearch.
 You may also consider customising the openapi specification (additional endpoints and notes) to become a training resource specific to your organisation.

-See [https://www.swarmee.net/swagger-4-es/](https://www.swarmee.net/swagger%204%20es/) for further details.
+See [https://www.swarmee.net/swagger-4-es](https://www.swarmee.net/swagger%204%20es/) for further details.

 ### Screenshot
 [![Swagger UI Screenshot](./docs/Swagger-UI-Screenshot.png)](./docs/Swagger-UI-Screenshot.png)

 ### Local Setup
-Follow these steps run you through setting up running swagger-4-es swagger UI locally
+FolloThe following steps run you through running ```swagger-4-es``` swagger UI locally.

 #### Prerequisite